Canon 60D vs Panasonic G95

 Studio photographers will appreciate that the Canon 60D (unlike the G95) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The G95 is a recent model that features in the current product line-up of Panasonic.
-In contrast, the 60D has been discontinued (but can be found pre-owned on eBay).
+In contrast, the 60D has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the 60D was succeeded by the Canon 70D.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.
+Further information on the features and operation of the 60D and G95 can be found, respectively, in the Canon 60D Manual (free pdf) or the online Panasonic G95 Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon 60D or the Panasonic G95 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.